khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

 For questions, please reach out on the on `discord`_ in the `commit frequency thread`_!

-Interactive Ivy Docker Container
+Interactive Aikit Docker Container
 --------------------------------

 The advantage of Docker interactive mode is that it allows us to execute commands at the time of running the container.
 It's quite a nifty tool which can be used to reassure that the functions are working as expected in an isolated environment.

-An interactive bash shell in ivy's docker container can be created by using the following command,
+An interactive bash shell in aikit's docker container can be created by using the following command,

 .. code-block:: none

     docker run --rm -it khulnasoft/aikit bash

 The project structure and file-system can be explored.
-This can be very useful when you want to test out the bash scripts in ivy, run the tests from the command line etc,.
+This can be very useful when you want to test out the bash scripts in aikit, run the tests from the command line etc,.
 In fact, if you only want to quickly test things in an interactive python shell run the following command,

 .. code-block:: none

     docker run --rm -it khulnasoft/aikit python3

-In both cases, the ivy version at the time when the container was built will be used.
+In both cases, the aikit version at the time when the container was built will be used.
-If you want to try out your local version of ivy, with all of the local changes you have made, you should add the following mount:
+If you want to try out your local version of aikit, with all of the local changes you have made, you should add the following mount:

 .. code-block:: none

-    docker run --rm -it -v /local_path_to_ivy/ivy/ivy:/ivy/ivy khulnasoft/aikit bash
+    docker run --rm -it -v /local_path_to_aikit/aikit/aikit:/aikit/aikit khulnasoft/aikit bash

-* This will overwrite the *ivy* subfolder inside the ivy repo in the container with the *ivy* subfolder inside your local ivy repo.
+* This will overwrite the *aikit* subfolder inside the aikit repo in the container with the *aikit* subfolder inside your local aikit repo.
-* Ivy is installed system-wide inside the container via the command :code:`python3 setup.py develop --no-deps`
+* Aikit is installed system-wide inside the container via the command :code:`python3 setup.py develop --no-deps`
 * The :code:`develop` command means that the system-wide installation will still depend on the original source files, rather than creating a fresh copy.
-* Therefore, ivy can be imported into an interactive python shell from any directory inside the container, and it will still use the latest updates made to the source code.
+* Therefore, aikit can be imported into an interactive python shell from any directory inside the container, and it will still use the latest updates made to the source code.

 Clearly, running a container in interactive mode can be a helpful tool in a developer’s arsenal.